aspnetzero/documents/docs/en/GraphQL.md

-## GraphQL Query Execution Pipeline
+## GraphQL Query Execution Flow

 When a new query is initiated, the GraphQL middleware parses the query, then routes it to the corresponding query handler which is registered in `QueryContainer` class of the ***.GraphQL** project.
 Out of the box there are 3 query handlers registered in `QueryContainer`: `RoleQuery, ` `UserQuery` and  `OrganizationUnitQuery`.
 The next step is the `Resolve` method of the query with the query context.
 The query context has all the information about a query like  `UserContext`, `Arguments`, `Selections` and `Variables`.
-If there is an `[AbpAuthorize]`  attribute on the `Resolve` method, AspNet Boilerplate framework checks the related permission of the logged on user and throws `ABP_AUTHORIZATION` exception when the permission is not granted.
-If there is no `[AbpAuthorize]` attribute, then it can be run anonymous.
-In the `Resolve` method, you run the necessary query and return a `DTO`.
-Then the `DTO` is being converted to the relevant `IGraphType`.
+If there is an `[AbpAuthorize]`  attribute on the `Resolve` method, AspNet Boilerplate framework checks the related permission of the logged on user and throws `ABP_AUTHORIZATION` exception when the related permission is not granted.
+If there is no `[AbpAuthorize]` attribute, then it can be run by anonymous users.
+In the `Resolve` method, the necessary query runs and returns a `DTO` object.
+Then the `DTO` object is being converted to the relevant `IGraphType`.
 This conversation is made in the GraphQL middleware and the middleware knows which `IGraphType` to be converted, as it is registered it in the `QueryContainer`.

 ## Writing a New GraphQL Query

 Let's create a new GraphQL query.
-For this example we will use `AbpAuditLogs` that stores all logs in the database table.
+For this example we will use `AbpAuditLogs` that stores all logs in the database.
 Below is a simplified version of the `AuditLog` entity.

 **AuditLog Entity:**